currents-ai/docs/help/topics-sentiments/manage-topics.md

 - **Topic Name:** Enter a name for the topic you want to create.
 This should be a concise, descriptive title.

 - **Topic Description:** Enter a brief description of the topic.
-This helps to provide context and detail about what the topic covers.For example, Topic description for topic ‘Battery’ can be ‘This topic assesses the laptop’s battery life, charging speed, and any issues related to battery performance.’
+This helps to provide context and detail about what the topic covers.

+  For example, Topic description for topic ‘Battery’ can be ‘This topic assesses the laptop’s battery life, charging speed, and any issues related to battery performance.’

 >Best Practices:
 >- Be clear and specific about the scope of the topic.
 >- Incorporate terms that are closely associated with the topic.
 >- Keep the description concise and focused.

 * **Negative Topic Description:** Enter descriptions or aspects that are not relevant to your topic.
 This helps the AI model to exclude irrelevant content.

   For example, the non-topic description for ‘Battery’ can be, ‘ Topics not related to battery like keyboard, packaging, shipping experiences, etc.’

 >Best Practices:
 >- Clearly specify what aspects are considered unrelated to the topic.